r509/r509/README.md

 #r509 [![Build Status](https://secure.travis-ci.org/reaperhulk/r509.png)](http://travis-ci.org/reaperhulk/r509)
 r509 is a wrapper for various OpenSSL functions to allow easy creation of CSRs, signing of certificates, and revocation via CRL.
+Together with projects like [r509-ocsp-responder](https://github.com/reaperhulk/r509-ocsp-responder) and [r509-ca-http](https://github.com/sirsean/r509-ca-http) it is intended to be a complete certificate authority for use in production environments.

 ##Requirements/Installation